TelemetryHarbor/harbor-docs/docs/integrations/meshtastic.md

 ## How it Works

 The integration involves a Python script that connects to your Meshtastic device via its serial port.
 It listens for incoming telemetry messages (e.g., sensor data from other nodes) or can be configured to send data from the connected device itself.
-This data is then formatted into the Telemetry Harbor [General Harbor Data Type Model](../introduction/concepts.md#general-harbor-data-type-model) and pushed to your Telemetry Harbor batch ingestion endpoint.
+This data is then formatted into the Telemetry Harbor [General Harbor Data Type Model](../introduction/concepts.md#general-harbor-data-type-model) and pushed to your Telemetry Harbor API ingestion endpoint.

 <img src="/placeholder.svg?height=300&width=500" alt="Diagram showing Meshtastic device to Python script to Telemetry Harbor" />